MetricCalc

 Feet to Inches

-Switch feet into inches for material cuts, height labels, and quick manual checks.
+Convert feet into inches for material cuts, height labels, product dimensions, and quick manual checks.

 yd